-L. Bus on Shoulder Study
+M. Bus on Shoulder Study

 CAMPO is partnering with DCHC MPO, NCDOT and GoTriangle to conduct a regional evaluation of potential expansion of the Bus on Shoulder System currently operated on I-40.
-Procurement to select a consultant to lead the study is currently underway, and the study is expected to begin in July 2020.
+The Executive Board approved a contract with HDR at its June 2020 meeting, and the study is expected to begin in July 2020.
 The study will evaluate current Bus on Shoulder operations against best practices from peer regions, and will recommend methods to evaluate and prioritize future Bus on Shoulder projects in the Triangle and across the state.
 Recommendations from the study are expected in June 2021.
+A Technical Steering Committee is under development for the study, and its first meeting is anticipated in mid-July.
 (Staff Contact: Shelby Powell)